 Primary Genreflecting: A Guide to Picture Books and Easy Readers.
 2010.

 Designed to assist in choosing picture books and easy readers for children aged 2 to 8.
 Most titles were published between 1999 and 2009 and received positive reviews in professional journals.
 Each entry contains a full citation, a brief annotation, and an age range.
 Entries are grouped by topic, including everyday experiences such as families and school, subjects of interest such as holidays and colors, and genres such as mystery and historical fiction.
 Indexed by title, author, subject, awards, and specialty stories.

 Reality Rules!: A Guide to Teen Nonfiction Reading Interests.
 2008.

-This book organizes over 500 popular nonfiction titles by genre and reading interests.
-For each subject the appeal of that topic is discussed, recommendations for starting in the genre, and fiction read-alikes, a term used to indicate a book or author with a similar tone to another.
+Organizes over 500 popular nonfiction titles by genre and reading interests.
+For each subject, it presents the appeal of that topic, recommendations for starting in the genre, and fiction read-alikes, a term used to indicate a book or author with a similar tone to another.
 Entries note age level as well as books that both teens and adults will enjoy, books for boys, books good for book clubs, classic titles, and books for reluctant readers.
 Reality Rules II (2012) available online only.

 Rocked by Romance: A Guide to Teen Romance Fiction.
 2004.